OgetoOndicho/Chocolate-Sales-Analytics-Project-Using-MySQL/README.md

 - Joining of data tables

 ## Deliverables
+- Retrieval of data based on certain conditions
+- Updated the Database, renamed tables and columns
 - Grouped data into categories i.e from Low to high.
 - Identified best performing salespeople based sales made.